optimisme/js-examples/README.md

 ### canvasTriangleGradient.html

 Example showing how to draw one 3 gradient triangle using the 'canvas' object and javascript.
-It is done creating a texture with 3 colors triangle, and projecting this texture to its final position.
+It is done creating a triangle texture with 3 colors, and projecting this texture to its final position.
 The resolution of the texture can be configured to improve performance/quality, it also allows the use of RGBA colors.

 ![canvasTriangleGradient0](https://raw.github.com/optimisme/html-examples/master/captures/canvasTriangleGradient0.png)